IMMM-SFA/metarepo/README.md

 ## Reproduce my experiment
 Fill in detailed info here or link to other documentation to thoroughly walkthrough how to use the contents of this repository to reproduce your experiment.
 Below is an example.

 1. Install the software components required to conduct the experiment from [contributing modeling software](#contributing-modeling-software)
 2. Download and install the supporting [input data](#input-data) required to conduct the experiment
-3. Run the following scripts in the `workflow` directory to re-create this experiment:
+3. Run the following scripts in the `scripts` directory to re-create this experiment:

 | Script Name | Description | How to Run |
 | --- | --- | --- |